kozubenko/kbot/README.md

 ### **Security**
 #### **GitLeaks**

-We use Gitleaks for detecting and preventing hardcoded secrets like passwords, api keys, and tokens To start using, please execute next command:
+We use Gitleaks for detecting and preventing hardcoded secrets like passwords, api keys, and tokens.
+To start using, please execute the next command:

 ```bash
 make install_hooks
 ```

 To avoid OS inconsistencies, we use Docker.
-Please ensure it is installed on your local machine, otherwise the installation will fail.
+Please ensure it is installed on your local machine; otherwise, the installation will fail.

 Once installed, GitLeaks will automatically check your repository for secrets on every commit.
 If any leaks are detected, a report will be generated at: `gitleaks-report.json`.
 This file is added to `.gitignore`